 The Society of Homeopaths – regulatory body and membership organisation

-The Society of Homeopaths celebrated its 30th anniversary in 2008.
+The Society of Homeopaths celebrates its 35th anniversary in 2013.
 It is the largest organisation registering homeopaths in Europe.
 In both its roles, as regulator and membership organisation, it is concerned with safeguarding the interests of the patient.

 As a regulator, it monitors and assesses both the educational standards of course providers and the individual standards of practitioners through its education, registration and professional conduct departments.

-As a membership organisation, it offers CPD events designed to improve practitioners’ clinical effectiveness over and above their basic competency levels achieved through their college education and help them establish thriving practices.
-The Society also represents you in the public arena and raises awareness of homeopathy through media and PR work, conducting research, and providing professional conduct advice to patients and the public.
+As a membership organisation, it offers CPD events designed to improve practitioners’ clinical effectiveness over and above the levels achieved through their college education and to help them establish thriving practices.
+The Society also represents members in the public arena and raises awareness of homeopathy through media and PR work, supporting research, and providing professional conduct advice to patients and the public.

-Currently, the purpose of The Society’s registration programme therefore remains two-fold: firstly maintaining professional standards and secondly providing individual support for practitioners seeking to establish and develop their practice.
+The purpose of the Society’s registration programme therefore remains two-fold: firstly maintaining professional standards and secondly providing individual support for practitioners seeking to establish and develop their practice.